-The Bitmap Brothers were one of the more (in)famous British developers of the early 90s.
-Their games instantly recognizable by the in-your-face “cyberpunk” style punctuated by aggressive techno beats.
+Z by the Bitmap Brothers is probably not one of their most well known title.
+The team was one of the more (in)famous British developers of the early 90s, their games instantly recognizable by the in-your-face “cyberpunk” style punctuated by aggressive techno beats.
 Unfortunately, with that style being outdated by 1994, they never managed to escape the “cyberniche” they dug for themselves with titles like The Chaos Engine.
 Nevertheless, they soldiered on through the latter half of the nineties and oughts, never again replicating the level of popularity that Xenon and Speedball 2 brought them.

 Z, whose development started on Amiga but ended up being a PC exclusive, was supposed to be in direct competition with Real Time Strategy heavyweights like Warcraft 2 and Command & Conquer, but with a humouristic sci-fi vibe and a lightning fast gameplay, in line with what the Brothers were famous for.
 It sold okay, never managing to gather much of a following at the time, even though a sequel was released five years later, in 2001.
 So, was it a “hidden gem” or a mediocre attempt at reclaiming past glory?
 Let’s find out.